Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * W3C HTML Validator: This validator checks the markup validity of Web documents in HTML. it returned a warning of no headers in the section elements but the javascript add all the html when the site loads so this is ok.
 * W3C CSS Validator: This validator checks the markup validity of Web documents in CSS. no errors were found.
 * JSHint: A static code analysis tool for JavaScript.  code works ok but it asks me to donwload (ES6) alot.
+* autoprefixer css online: checked the css so it works on safri and other such platforms.

 ### Testing stories